lowerbarriers/finished-starter/_posts/2007-10-29-the-future.md

 ---
-meta:
-_edit_last: "1"
-type: post
-published: true
-status: publish
 title: The Future
-tags: - Predictions
+tags: [Predictions]
-layout: post
 ---

 At work today, I was sent an email regarding futurists, and views of how technology, politics, and global change may influence major decisions.
 Since I mostly disagree with the [original](http://www.futurist.com/articles/future-trends/eleven-events-trends-and-developments-that-will-change-your-life/) [articles](http://www.futurist.com/archives/future-trends/the-future-of-reading/), I figured this would be a good place to make my predictions, for the benefit of all.